International Conference on Mathematical Neuroscience, 2017May 30 - June 2, 2017: Hotel Boulderado, Boulder CO

 Danielle Bassett (University of Pennsylvania)

 Sophie Deneve (École Normale Supérieure)

 Brent Doiron (University of Pittsburgh)

 Marla Feller (University of California, Berkeley)

 Stefano Fusi (Columbia University)

 Tutorial Speakers: Paul Bressloff, Sophie Deneve, Brent Doiron, Stefano Fusi, Joel Zylberberg (University of Colorado, School of Medicine)

-Conference Chairs: Zachary Kilpatrick (University of Colorado), Julijana Gjorgjieva (Max Planck for Brain Research), and Robert Rosenbaum (University of Notre Dame)
+Conference Chairs: Zachary Kilpatrick (University of Colorado), Julijana Gjorgjieva (Max Planck Institute for Brain Research and Technical University of Munich), and Robert Rosenbaum (University of Notre Dame)